MartinMurithi/storeforge/README.md

 # StoreForge

 **StoreForge** is a microservices-based Platform-as-a-Service (PaaS) that enables merchants to launch fully functional e-commerce stores in under **5 minutes**.
-Built with **Go, gRPC, event-driven architecture, and modular microservices**, it supports trial-first subscriptions, direct merchant payouts, and a plugin-friendly ecosystem for extensibility.
+Built with **Go, gRPC, envoy proxy event-driven architecture, and modular microservices**, it supports trial-first subscriptions, direct merchant payouts, and a plugin-friendly ecosystem for extensibility.

 This repository serves as the reference for the StoreForge system architecture, design patterns, and technical implementation.